BZoennchen/supercollider-book/chapters/composing/music-theory/3-scales.md

 Note that on a note sheet for Western music only the letter of a note, i.e. C-D-E-F-G-A-B, determines its position.
 Raising a note by a semitone (100 cents) is indicated by the sharp # and lowing it by the same amount is indicated by a small b.

+E, F, B, and C are special because the interval E-F is only one half step (100 semitones) and so is B-C.
+Any other interval between consecutive letters, e.g. A-B, are whole steps.
+Consequently, sharpening an E gives us an F, i.e. E# = F.
+Furthermore, Fb = E, B# = C and Cb = B.
+On the piano we find two special areas at consecutive white keys.

 The following shows the chromatic scale up and down one octave.
 I use sharps when going up and flats when going down.